AntonisGkortzis/islander/guide.md

 * [Barocco Beach Bar](https://www.tripadvisor.com/Attraction_Review-g1073595-d6988087-Reviews-Barocco_Beach_Bar-Messonghi_Corfu_Ionian_Islands.html): If you want a quieter night out maybe to get to know some new friends you can visit this bar placed right in front of the sea and enjoy your cocktails:cocktail: in comfy sofas, sunbeds or hammocks

 * <b>Kavos</b>: If you are in a mood to party hard:dancer::wine_glass: with no control Kavos:tada: is the place for you.
-It is at the bottom of corfu where on the main streets are filled with bars and clubs right next to each other and usually the party goes from club to club as well as on the street.Each one has a different setting and a different theme party most of the times.
+It is at the bottom of corfu where on the main streets are filled with bars and clubs right next to each other and usually the party goes from club to club as well as on the street.
+Each one has a different setting and a different theme party most of the times.
 They usually begin at noon and keep on going until early in the morning.
 It is especially popular among British people.

 #### <a name="attractions_corfu"></a>Attractions
 * [Olive Oil Tasting](http://thegovernor.gr/): There are over 4 million olive trees on Corfu Island and although a lot of greek people are lazy and decide not to do much with the olives there are a few that work to produce olive oil and it is of amazing quality.
 Furthermore olive oil has always been a big part of greek diet, traditions and history.
 The governor is one of the few that also offer organised olive oil tasting tours.